-Being injured in a car accident is a traumatic event.
+Being injured in a motor-vehicle crash is always a traumatic event.
 The physical pain from injuries along with the stress from worrying about how to take care of yourself and your family can be overwhelming.
-You need a personal injury lawyer with vast experience handling car accident cases to vigorously represent your rights and protect your interests.
+Michael D. Waks is a car accident lawyer in Long Beach who can help you navigate the legal system and fight for fair compensation.

 For over 30 years the Law Office of Michael D. Waks has represented and won millions of dollars for thousands of personal injury clients in Southern California.
-Long Beach Car Accident Lawyer Michael Waks, is dedicated and committed to each and every client ensuring they receive the best possible representation and maximum compensation for injuries sustained as a result of someone else’s negligence.
+Call (888) 394-1174 for a free consultation.

-When you are injured in a Long Beach car accident, you are entitled to receive damages from the person at fault.
+When you are injured in a Long Beach car accident, you may be entitled to receive damages from the person at fault.
 You can hold that person responsible for his or her negligent, reckless, or careless actions.
 California auto accident laws provide victims the right to seek monetary damages for:

 - Past and future medical expenses